 Why Teach with Technology?

-There are many available resources at Loyola to assist faculty in integrating technology.
-The Faculty Center for Ignatian Pedagogy works with faculty to develop their courses and implement tools that are pedagogically sound techniques.
+At Loyola University Chicago, resources are available to assist faculty in determining which technologies are appropriate for their teaching needs.
+The Faculty Center for Ignatian Pedagogy works with faculty to rethink their courses and implement tools that are pedagogically appropriate.
 The Information Technology Services department provides technical support and hardware resources.
 Tools to create online content are also plentiful and constantly being developed.
-These useful tools and techniques may complement your teaching style, increase student participation, and offer other benefits you may be interested in.
+These useful tools and techniques may complement your teaching style, increase student participation, and offer other benefits to both you and your students.